openlegend/core-rules/core/SRD.md

 **Slow** -  If you are wielding this weapon at the beginning of combat, you gain disadvantage 2 on your initiative roll.
 If you are not wielding the weapon but plan to use it on your first turn, this penalty is applied.
 If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).

 **Swift** - If you are wielding this weapon at the beginning of combat, you gain advantage 2 on your initiative roll.
 If you are not wielding the weapon but plan to use it on your first turn, you get this bonus.
 If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).

+**Unmovable** - the bulk and weight of this weapon is enormous.
+Moving it requires a Focus Action from an assisting character which transports the weapon 30’.